mnm1992/review-fetcher/README.md

 =========

 ### Prerequisites
-Add heroku postgres and heroku scheduler.
-This program can in heroku free tier, but you'll need a verified account to install these dependencies.</br>
+Add heroku postgres and heroku scheduler to the heroku app.
+This program can run in heroku free tier, but you'll need a verified account to install these dependencies.</br>
-Follow the following steps to configure node for heroku on your machine.</br>
+Follow the following steps to configure node for heroku on your heroku instance.</br>
 https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up

 ### Setting up DB